How to Apply

 In Year Admissions:

 If you are looking for a place mid-year please call us first to find out if we have available places.
 You will also need to contact the London Borough of Richmond’s admissions department.
 Richmond hold all information regarding waiting lists and school vacancies.
-Please call Vicky Mitchell on 0203 608 2080
+Please call the school office on 0203 608 2080

 The London Borough of Richmond’s admissions department: 020 8891 7514